 “Log on batch job rights” is a message appear when you want a task scheduled to run with the options:

 - “Run whether the user is logged on or not”

 The account you chose doesn’t have “Log on as Batch Job” rights in the local security policy of the server.
 Most probably you are using domain user and you are under domain-based Group Policy settings.
 The computer cannot assign the user right to accounts that are used for scheduled jobs in the Task Scheduler.

-When you schedule task under a particular user name and password (not domain user), automatically the user is assigned the Log on as a batch job user right.
-Task Scheduler service logs on the user as a batch job when scheduled time arrived.
+When you schedule tasks under a particular user name and password (not domain user), automatically the user is assigned the Log on as a batch job user right.
+Task Scheduler service logs on the user as a batch job when the scheduled time arrived.
 The task runs in the user’s security context.